havocp/xsbt-wiki/Running.md

   `test:run` runs a main class in the test code.
 * `run-main <main-class> <argument>*`
   Runs the specified main class for the project in the same virtual machine as `sbt`.
 The main class is passed the `argument`s provided.
 Please see [[Running Project Code]] for details on the use of `System.exit` and multithreading (including GUIs) in code run by this action.
-  `test:run` runs the specified main class in the test code.
+  `test:run-main` runs the specified main class in the test code.
  * `test`
   Runs all tests detected during test compilation.
  * `test-only <test>*`